Skip to Content

 5. No activity for 30 minutes → Cage auto-hibernates, billing stops

 Your agent is always reachable but you only pay for active compute time.
-A typical agent that handles a few conversations per day costs less than $1/month.
+A typical agent that handles a few conversations per day costs just a few dollars per month.

 Adding cron jobs